simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 21.05.2019 SB 18:06
+- Changed authentication library (encryption library to jscrp
+- AuthController all methods working
+- User sign in working.
+- UserDAO updated to correlate with db changes.

 ## 21.05.2019 JN
 -DVDItemDAO updated with finding methods and DVDitemDAOtest updated with diffrent cases.
 DVDitemDAOtest is under construction